GitHubDragonFly/HTML_CSS_JS/README.md

 # HTML_CSS_JS
+Intended for use on a desktop computer or a device with a larger screen.

 Exercise in HTML, CSS and JavaScript ( [jQuery](https://jquery.com/download/) as well ).
 Intended for those who either might be learning these or would just like to have several examples in a single page.
 See the screenshot for what the top part of this page looks like in the Firefox browser (or just use the preview link from the `Usage` section).

 For a version with Flask server, check the [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) project.